Book Review of Scarcity: Why Having So Little Means So Much by Sendhil Mullainathan and Eldar Shafir

 This signals to the other party that their time is over, and it keeps the busy executive on time and not fighting against falling one step behind and juggling his schedule day after day.

 We can also have influence over what’s inside our tunnel.
 Exercising might not be a priority because it is never at the top of the mind.
-However, with a personal trainer’s daily phone calls, it makes it hard to forget about.
+However, with a personal trainer’s daily phone calls, it make it hard to forget about.
 Simple reminders are often unappreciated.

 Furthermore, we should take advantage of “neglecting” things.